Skip to main content

 Coralite plugins are extensible modules that integrate into the Coralite framework's lifecycle, enabling developers to customize and enhance its behavior through hooks, data manipulation, and dynamic content generation.

-Coralite supports two types of templates, each with different requirements:
+Coralite supports two types of components, each with different requirements:

-Static templates are simple HTML files that support basic token replacement but don't require any script processing:
+Static components are simple HTML files that support basic token replacement but don't require any script processing:

 HTML